Nelson Pierre

-Nelson Guichard Pierre (born 22 March 2005) is a footballer who plays for Major League Soccer club Vancouver Whitecaps.
+Nelson Guichard Pierre (born 22 March 2005) is a professional footballer who plays for HFX Wanderers FC in the Canadian Premier League, on loan from Major League Soccer club Vancouver Whitecaps FC.
 Born in the United States, he represents Haiti at youth international level.

 Early life

 Pierre played youth soccer with Super Nova FC, before joining the Philadelphia Union Academy in 2014.

 Club career

 In March 2022, Pierre signed a professional contract with Philadelphia Union II, becoming their first signing ahead of their inaugural season in MLS Next Pro.
 He made his professional debut on 27 March 2022 against FC Cincinnati 2.

 In February 2023, Pierre signed a homegrown player contract with the Philadelphia Union first team, through the 2026 season, with an option for 2027.
 In January 2024, he was loaned to Swedish club Skövde AIK in the second-tier Superettan for the remainder of 2024.
 In August 2024, they recalled him from the loan and immediately loaned him to the Charlotte Independence in USL League One.

 In February 2025, he was sent on loan to Whitecaps FC 2 in MLS Next Pro.
 In late June 2025, the Vancouver Whitecaps FC first team picked up the option on his contract, adding him to their first team roster, sending $50,000 to the Philadelphia Union for the transfer, with Philadelphia retaining a sell-on clause.
 At the time of his promotion to the Vancouver first team, he was leading MLS Next Pro in scoring with 11 goals in 14 matches.
 On July 4, 2025, he made his MLS debut for the Whitecaps, in a substitute appearance, against the LA Galaxy.

+On February 24, 2026, FC Tulsa of the USL Championship announced they had acquired Pierre on loan from Vancouver.
+In late August 2026, he was loaned to HFX Wanderers FC in the Canadian Premier League.